July 31st

 Meaning of the subhAShita:

-A being's deeds of the past follow him in his sleep, follow him when standing, (as well as) follow him when running.
+The fruits of deeds of the past follow a being in his sleep, follow him when standing, (and) follow when running.
 (No respite!)

 Commentary:

-One may be amidst a hundred friends, yet still, feel lonely; or he may really be all alone.
+One may be amidst a hundred friends and still feel lonely, or he may think he is all alone, by himself.
 But in reality, he is never alone.

-If one enjoys good company, then he should probably invest more in doing good deeds :).
+If one wants pleasant company, then he should probably invest more in doing good deeds.

 pada vigrahaH: